Chef's message

 housing & healthcare (BE) sub

-Housing & healthcare benefits for hospitality workers in Belgium
+Housing and healthcare benefits for hospitality workers in Belgium

-If you work in hospitality in Belgium – for example as a chef, kitchen assistant, service staff,
+If you work in hospitality in Belgium – for example as a cook, chef, kitchen assistant,

-cleaner, bar staff or hotel employee – you may be eligible for various
+waiting staff, cleaner, bar staff or hotel employee – you may be entitled to several

 housing and healthcare benefits for hospitality workers in Belgium.

-Belgium offers several forms of support for employees with lower or middle incomes.
+Belgium offers various forms of support for workers with low or middle incomes,

 1. Housing support for hospitality workers in Belgium

-Belgium does not have a national rent allowance like the Netherlands, but it does offer multiple
+Belgium does not have a single national rent allowance like the Netherlands,

-• Social housing – reduced rent based on income
+• Social housing with reduced rent based on income;

-• Rent premium (Flanders) – for tenants who have been on the waiting list for a long time
+• Rent premium (Flanders) for tenants who have been on waiting lists for a long time;

-• Housing bonus / tax advantages (depending on older or ongoing schemes)
+• Housing bonuses or tax advantages (depending on current or legacy regulations);

 2. Health insurance and healthcare benefits in Belgium

-In Belgium, basic health insurance is mandatory and is organised through
+Basic health insurance in Belgium is mandatory and organised through

 mutual health insurance funds.